mgreiff/crazyflie-project/README.md

 ## Status - 13/0/2016
 The code and report in this repository has not been updated since over the past three months.
-Howver, work has been progressing steadily and the repository will soon be updated with the following additions as soon as they are allowed to be made public.
+However, work has been progressing steadily and, as soon as the changes are allowed to be made public, the repository will be updated with the following additions.
+This will be done within three weeks.

 * An improved quadcopter model supporting flight beyond previous dynamical singularities.
 This allows extremely aggressive model based control (including looping and proximity flights).
 * Several improved outer controllers including finite time TVLQRi and non-linear tube-MPC with lyapunov theory.